 This stunning resort, perfectly located for exploring the region's famous muck diving, features some of Lembeh's best facilities for divers and underwater photographers.

 Lembeh Resort is the strait's premier property, and one of the only luxury dive resorts that includes a purpose-built photo centre for visiting photographers.
 Their unique "dive as you like" policy lets you dive any time you want – day or night – and self-exploration on the house reef is available 24 hours a day.
 When you aren't busy blowing bubbles, you'll love Lembeh Resort's beautiful tropical gardens, luxurious spa services, and relaxing pool area.
 Plus, their range of accommodations is suited to all budgets, from cosy single rooms to dramatic cliffside suites.
 If you're looking for the ideal base to explore this stunning region both above and below water, Lembeh Resort might be your perfect fit!

 - Great For: Divers who want to make the most of their time in the water, with options for unlimited tanks on the house reef every day.

 - Best Time to Visit: Lembeh's diving is great year round, but our favourite time of year is September and October.

-- Great For: These over-water bungalows are perfect for guests who want to spend as much time as possible in the biodiverse waters of Raja Ampat, without compromising on comfort or style.
+- Great For: Dedicated divers looking to spend as much time as possible in the biodiverse waters of Raja Ampat, without compromising on comfort or style.

 - Best Time to Visit: Plan your trip early in the season, between October and February for the absolute best diving conditions in Raja Ampat.